Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 The concept of a heap introduced in Section~\ref{subsec:heaps} will be our main tool for visualizing combinatorial arguments required to prove several technical lemmas appearing in Section~\ref{subsec:prep lemmas}.
-In Section~\ref{sec:combinatorics}, we study some of the combinatorics of Coxeter groups of types $B$ and $\C$.
-In particular, we introduce weak star reductions and the type I, type II, and non-cancellable elements of a Coxeter group of type $\C$, as well as establish several intermediate results.
-The necessary background on generalized Temperley--Lieb algebras (in the sense of Graham) is summarized in Section~\ref{sec:gen TL-algebras}.
-The goal of Section~\ref{sec:diagram algebras} is to familiarize the reader with the conventions and terminology of diagram algebras necessary to define the diagram algebra $\D_n$ and to describe the admissible diagrams.
-Our main result (Theorem~\ref{thm:main result}), which establishes the faithful diagrammatic representation of $\TL(\C_n)$ by $\D_n$, finally comes in Section~\ref{subsec:injectivity} after proving a few additional lemmas in Sections \ref{subsec:hom} and \ref{subsec:additional prep lemmas}.
-Lastly, in Section~\ref{sec:closing}, we discuss the implications of our results and future research.
+In Section~\ref{sec:combinatorics}, we study some of the combinatorics of Coxeter groups of type $\C_n$.
+In particular, we introduce weak star reductions and the type I, type II, and non-cancellable elements of a Coxeter group of type $\C_n$, as well as establish several intermediate results.
+The goal of Section~\ref{sec:diagram algebras} is to familiarize the reader with the conventions and terminology of diagram algebras necessary to define the diagram algebra $\DTL(\C_n)$ and to describe the admissible diagrams.
+Our main result, which establishes the faithful diagrammatic representation of $\TL(\C_n)$ by $\DTL(\C_n)$, finally comes in Section~\ref{subsec:injectivity} after proving a few additional lemmas in Sections~\ref{subsec:hom} and~\ref{subsec:additional prep lemmas}.
+Lastly, we discuss the implications of our results and future research in Section~\ref{sec:closing}.